All posts

 Tax consultation (30 min)$225

-For non-resident LLC owners: Greenback explicitly handles pro-forma 1120 + Form 5472 for foreign-owned single-member LLCs.
-The company includes IRS representation if audited, and guarantees accuracy: they cover penalties if they make an error.
+Greenback handles pro-forma 1120 + Form 5472 for foreign-owned single-member LLCs.
+IRS representation is included if audited, and they cover penalties for preparer errors.

-How it works: Sign up online, get assigned a CPA, upload documents through a secure portal, communicate via portal messaging and email.
-No video calls in the standard flow, but available on request.
+The workflow: sign up online, get assigned a CPA, upload documents through their portal, communicate via messaging and email.
+No video calls by default.

 What does 1040 Abroad include?